Kristen Pittman: Trial and appeals

 On Monday, January 31, 2005, three years after the murders, her trial as an adult began.
-The case involved several important issues, including considerations of mental capacity regarding her age; the other issue was the impact of Zoloft on her mental state.
-There was also the consideration of whether her crime should be considered murder or some form of manslaughter.
-Ultimately, the focus of the trial was on the Zoloft.
-The prosecution focused on proving that Pittman did know the difference between right and wrong, and her culpable mental status was revealed by such factors as planning the cover up such that she would escape before the fire started (by use of the candle), and the steps she took during her flight from the scene.
+The case involved several important issues, including considerations of mental capacity regarding her age and the impact of Zoloft on her mental state.
+There was also a consideration of whether her crime was murder or some form of manslaughter.
+Ultimately, trial focused on the Zoloft.
+The prosecution focused on proving that Pittman knew the difference between right and wrong, and her culpable mental status was proven by the fact that she planned to cover the crime and escape before the fire started (by use of the candle), and the steps she took while fleeing the scene.

 On February 15, 2005, Pittman was convicted of murder and sentenced to 30 years in prison.
-There was some controversy about the verdict: two of the jurors admitted feeling coerced into their decision, and another juror openly discussed the trial with his wife and bartender during deliberations.
-On October 5, 2006, the South Carolina Supreme Court heard oral arguments on his appeal.
-A petition to pardon Pittman was also presented at that time.
-The justices were also asked to hold off on moving Pittman to the adult penitentiary, but the delay was denied.
+Some controversy existed about the verdict: two jurors admitted feeling coerced into their decision, and another juror discussed the trial with his wife and bartender during deliberations.
+On October 5, 2006, the South Carolina Supreme Court heard oral arguments on her appeal.
+A petition to pardon Pittman was also presented then.
+The justices were also asked to postpone moving Pittman to an adult penitentiary, but the delay was denied.
 On June 11, 2007, the Court affirmed Pittman's conviction by a vote of 4-1.
-Discovery Channel later in 2006 aired an episode of 48 Hours, which was devoted to the Pittman case.
+Discovery Channel later in 2006 aired an episode of 48 Hours devoted to the case.
 On April 14, 2008, the United States Supreme Court declined to hear an appeal, which was based on an Eighth Amendment claim of cruel and unusual punishment (lengthy sentence for a child).

 On July 27, 2010, South Carolina Circuit Court Judge Roger Young approved Pittman's post conviction relief petition and granted her a new trial based on a finding of ineffective counsel.
-In November 2010, Judge Young refused a request by the state to reconsider his decision.
-In December 2010, Pittman entered into a plea bargain pursuant to which she pleaded guilty to the crime of voluntary manslaughter and received a 25-year sentence including time served from a 30-year to life sentence.
+In November 2010, Judge Young refused a request by the state to reconsider this decision.
+In December 2010, Pittman entered into a plea bargain by which she pleaded guilty to voluntary manslaughter and received a 25-year sentence including time served from a 30-year to life sentence.
 She was imprisoned in the Allendale Correctional Institution with a projected release date of 22 February 2023.

-Following release on February 22, 2023, she is required to complete two years of state supervision through a South Carolina probation office.
+After she was released on February 22, 2023, she had to complete two years of state supervision through a South Carolina probation office.

+Personal life

+Pittman is a transgender woman, saying her family had known this "since [she] was 12 years old".

+Pittman filed a lawsuit against prison officials in South Carolina, requesting gender confirmation surgery and prescription hormone medication while in prison.
+The treatment was denied and the lawsuit was dismissed.